 The Community Development Element provides a framework for new development and redevelopment, addresses natural features and historic preservation and intends to encourage community and civic engagement through events and placemaking.
-The Element is meant to address the goals of retaining Fircrest's distinctive form and creating gathering places and cultural opportunities for people of diverse backgrounds.
-It addresses Fircrest's desire to maintain and enhance a successful business climate and to foster innovative thinking.
+The Element is meant to address the goals of retaining Fircrest's distinctive residential form and creating gathering places and cultural opportunities for people of diverse backgrounds.
 It addresses the vision of respect for the natural environment.
 It is also intended to help carry out the vision of keeping Fircrest a safe, healthy, friendly, and attractive city in the future.